ryuk156/final-script/README.md

 # Module Generation Automation

-The automation focuses on automating the ModuleSite for gathering information about modules from Terasology Organization and exhibit their generated information on ModuleSite.This uses an automation tool called Jenkins, which provides stages in the Jenkins pipeline to perform different operations
+The automation focuses on automating the ModuleSite for gathering information about modules from Terasology Organization and exhibit their generated information on ModuleSite.This uses an automation tool called Jenkins, which provides stages and steps in the
+Jenkins pipeline to perform different operations

 ## File Structure